 Living the expat life offers many rewards, hospitalization not one of them.
 In most parts of the world, the locals have their own traditional ways of healing and the brave ones among us globetrotters might even try these at times and benefit from them.
 In Indonesia, the ancient art of herbal healing is known as jamu.
 Tonics, pills and powders are widely available in small stalls and from roaming street vendors.
 This photo shows a jamu gendong carrying bottles of her homemade potions in a basket on her back.
 There’s a jamu remedy for everything, from simple fatigue to “bloated heart” and marital strife.
 Of course, in many far and foreign places, western medicine in some form or other is available as well, if not always practiced in ways that gives us expats comfort.
 Here’s a little tale of my experience in a small hospital in Java, Indonesia.
-The photo is by Kaja Dutka.
-More about her here on http://www.flickr.com/.
+Photo by Kaja Dutka.
+Used by permission.

 Once I suffered from a mysterious and painful abdominal ailment, which landed me in a Catholic mission hospital in a provincial town in Java, Indonesia, where we had taken up residence at the time.
 It was a small, white hospital built around a central garden compound, in the middle of which stood a pretty, serene statue of the Virgin Mary.

 The doctor attending to me was Indonesian, short, dark and seventy-two years old, I was told, and he spoke Dutch, which was a good thing because it’s my mother tongue.
 In the olden days Indonesia was a colony of the Netherlands and the official language, therefore, was Dutch.
 It no longer is.
 It is Bahasa Indonesia, which means “Indonesian language,” the local variety of Malay.
 But I digress.